anthonykoch/editorconnect-node/readme.md

 Because I wanted a simple implementation of something like this in the browser, node, and python (for sublime text), so I decided to write it myself.

+## Todo

+- Write the node version of editorconnect-sublime

+- Maybe just have Talkie extend node's own EventEmitter (getting rid of EventEmitter2) instead of using hub because the current way is somewhat convulated and requires rewriting a lot of the eventemitter2 functions anyway.
+Not really digging extending eventemitter2 because of the stuff it comes with is not a part of the Talkie api.